View Source Absinthe.Phoenix.Controller behaviour (absinthe_phoenix v2.0.3)

 This is especially useful for custom scalar types.
 Using a couple of the

-additional types packaged in Absinthe.Type.Custom
+additional types packaged in Absinthe.Type.Custom, for example:

 In short, GraphQL used in controllers is a query language to retrieve the values requested---there's no need to serialize the values to send them across HTTP.